pedroccrp/slr1/README.md

 * **Non_Term_1** is the **Start Variable**.
 * **"."**, **"$"** and **"SS"** can't be used as **Non Terminals** nor **Terminals**.
 * **ALL** Non Terminals and Terminals used within the rules must be declared beforehand.
+* Any number of blank lines are allowed before and after any Rule, but Non Terminals and Terminals **must** be at line 1 and 2, respectively.

 **Example:**